MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-authentication-external-method-add.md

 ## Add an external authentication method by using Miccrosoft Graph

-To add the external authentication method, the customer admin will need the values listed in the previous section  (**ExternalAuthenticationMethod**: Name, AppId, ClientId, and DiscoveryUrl) and will call the Microsoft Graph authentication methods policy endpoint to post a new configuration.
+To add the external authentication method, the customer admin will need the values listed in the previous section  (**ExternalAuthenticationMethodConfiguration**: Name, AppId, ClientId, and DiscoveryUrl) and will call the Microsoft Graph authentication methods policy endpoint to POST a new configuration.
 Note that the user will need the Policy.ReadWrite.AuthenticationMethod permission to manage this policy.

 >[!IMPORTANT]
 >The method will be targeted to all users when created unless specific include targets are specified during creation.
 For more information about how to get group IDs so that you can specify them in the method creation, see [Groups overview](/graph/api/resources/groups-overview).